zsmb13/MSSQL/exercise1.md

 In the university laboratories, the computer may remember your login information.
 To remove your credentials, follow these steps.

-1. Open `Credential manager` from the Start menu.
+1. Open `Credential Manager` from the Start menu.
 1. Look for GitHub tokens in the `Windows Credentials` page, and remove all of them.
    ![Remove existing GitHub access token](images/git-credential-remove.png)